 Wash Your Bedding Regularly

-In general, the less cluttered a space, the fewer places there are for dust mites to live.
+In general, the less cluttered space, the fewer places there are for dust mites to live.

 Following these few steps will keep your bed dust mite free and give you a restful, sneeze-free night sleep.
 For more great tips like this, sign up for my newsletter.

 Not sure if you’ve got a dust mite issue?
-An easy home test kit will give you the answer.
+An Allergy Air Test Kit will give you the answer.